Organic Yamabuki Nadeshiko

 Yamabuki Nadeshiko is a post-fermented tea made using black Koji mold (kuro-kōji, botanical name aspergillus awamori), which is also used to produce awamori, a distilled rice wine from Okinawa.
 Yabukita and zairai tea cultivars harvested from Harunocho and Kakegawa, Shizuoka, are processed as green tea, then washed and re-steamed before being subjected to mold fermentation for four days.
 The product is steamed again to sterilize the tea, then dried and packaged.

-The process is similar to how ripe or shou pu-erh tea is produced in China, but uses a mold species that is unique to Japan.
-Despite the similarities in production, the resultant tea is very different from Chinese pu-erh in flavor.
+The process is similar to how ripe or shou pu-erh tea is produced in China in that micro-organisms are intentionally introduced to the tea, but doesn’t use wet piling – this tea is produced in specially built fermenting cabinets – and uses a mold species that is unique to Japan.
+Despite the vague similarities in production, the resultant tea is very different from Chinese pu-erh in flavor.

 This tea is quite economical in that it requires about a third as much tea leaf as usual for a brew, leading to a much lower cost-per-cup.